apache/geode/Moving-from-memcached-to-gemcached.md

 	</region>
 </cache>
 ```
-Then use this cache.xml while starting the GemFire server like so:
+Then use this cache.xml while starting the Geode server like so:
 ```
 gfsh>start server --name=server1 --memcached-port=11211 --memcached-protocol=BINARY --cache-xml-file=/path/to/cache.xml
 ```